markusdd/OpenDTUFusionDocs/README.md

 ![overview](pics/overview.png)

 - Size: 5.5cm x 5.5cm, 4x M3 corner mounting holes (46mm pitch)
-- Power: 5V via USB-C or 5-12V DC via screw terminal, selectable by 2.54mm jumper
+- Power: 5V via USB-C or 5 DC via screw terminal, selectable by a 2.54mm jumper
-- Wireless: UF.L/IPEX Antenna connectors to enable you to either use self-adhering PCB-Antennas or proper SMA-antennas outside your case for best send/receive performance
+- Wireless: UF.L/IPEX Antenna connectors to enable you to either use self-adhering PCB-Antennas or SMA-antennas outside your case for best send/receive performance
-(IMPORTANT: these are full-size U.FL/IPEX connectors, not the 'mini' versions found on some laptop Wifi cards, which are often called U.FL/IPEX/MHF 4 or Gen4)
+(IMPORTANT: these are full-size U.FL/IPEX connectors, not the 'mini' versions found on some newer laptop Wifi cards, which are often called U.FL/IPEX/MHF 4 or Gen4)
 - USB-C connector with proper ESD-protection that provides all-in-one flashing/debugging/console monitor and power supply, no more extra USB/UART bridges or debug cables/probes required
 - power supply secured by a self-resetting fuse should stuff go wrong -> no more soldering of SMD-Fuses to replace them
+- a high-quality (Renesas ISL3178E or Texas Instruments THVD1429DR) half-duplex RS485 Transceiver for e.g. Modbus applications
 - 2 programmable LEDs connected directly to two of the ESP32-S3 GPIOs and a power indicator LED
-- reverse polarity protection on the 5-12V DC screw terminal
+- reverse polarity protection on the 5V DC screw terminal
 - all the pin headers you will need:
   - I2C for sensors or displays
   - SPI header for e.g. eInk displays including 2 GPIO control lines
   - UART and JTAG header for classic access to flashing, monitoring console and debug (can also be used for other general purposes in software)
+  - RS485 header to connect the A and B lines

 ## IMPORTANT Application Notes